Kortemme-Lab/pull_into_place/demos/ksi/algosb_exercise/README.rst

 realistic should be able to achieve more ideal geometries.
 We can use the displayed score vs. restraint satisfaction plot to judge how wells these two goals were balanced.
-If too many models superimpose with the restraints too well, the restraints might too strong.
+If too many models superimpose with the restraints too well, the restraints might be too strong.
 If too few models get within 1Å of the restraints, they might be too weak.
 You can tune the weights of the restraints by manually editing ``restraints``.